FahrezyAli/FahrezyAli/README.md

 \
 Nice to meet you!
 \
-✨ I'm currently a volunteer at TEDxUA Website Development Backend Staff \
+✨ I'm currently a Cohort at Apple Developer Academy @ UC \
-📚 I'm currently learning NEXT.js \
+📚 I'm currently learning SwiftUI and iOS \
-🎯 Goals: To be a successful Full Stack Developer \
+🎯 Goals: To be a successful Full Stack Developer, Mobile Developer, or iOS Developer \
 🎲 Fun fact: I really like Rain 🌧️

 ## Here are My Stats